noplacenoaddress/RNMnetwork/Chapter two - cyberstalking.md

-Let's analyse device by device what is the synthetic telepathy network that is changing in my opinion all Europe and is determining a right turning in our goverments.
+Let's analyse device by device what is the synthetic telepathy network, a telecomunication facility that is changing in my opinion all Europe and is determining a right turning in our goverments.
 It's very dangerous and probably it's the start of what i think it could be a **neo nazism** [[25]](https://en.wikipedia.org/wiki/Neo-Nazism) digital dictature and a start of a alpha stage of what we found in Internet named as **cyberwarfare** [[26]](https://en.wikipedia.org/wiki/Cyberwarfare).

 The synthetic telepathy network is described in real world by **methaphors** [[27],](https://en.wikipedia.org/wiki/Metaphor) or what is called nowadays as **Internet meme** [[28]](https://en.wikipedia.org/wiki/Metaphor).